hectorm/hblock-resolver/README.md

 ```

 ## Additional configuration
 Main Knot DNS Resolver configuration is located in `/etc/knot-resolver/kresd.conf`.
-If you want add your own configuration you should modify
+If you would like to add additional configuration, add one or more
-`/var/lib/knot-resolver/kresd.extra.conf`, which is loaded after the main configuration.
+`*.conf` files under `/etc/knot-resolver/kresd.conf.d/`.

 ## License
 See the [license](https://github.com/hectorm/hblock-resolver/blob/master/LICENSE.md) file.